-Oman is located in the Middle East and has an area of 309,500 sq km (or 192 miles).
+Oman is located in the Middle East on the Arabian Peninsula and has an area of 309,500 square kilometers (or 120,000 square miles).
 It borders the Arabian Sea, Oman Sea, the Persian Gulf and shares a border with the United Arab Emirates, the Republic of Yemen, and the Kingdom of Saudi Arabia.
 It has a desert climate, which leads to hot, dry conditions in the interior and a hot, humid climate along the coast.
-Temperatures in the interior of the country during the summer months can reach as high as 53° C (127° F).
-The southern Omani region of Dhofar experiences a monsoon season from May to September, which contributes to the cultivation of Dhofar’s fertile soil and verdant landscape.
+Temperatures in the interior of the country during the summer months can reach as high as 127°F. The southern Omani region of Dhofar experiences a monsoon season from May to September, which contributes to the cultivation of Dhofar’s fertile soil and verdant landscape.
 The capital city of Muscat is located along the northwestern coast of Oman between the Arabian Sea and the Hajar mountains.
-Muscat typically only sees about 10cm, or 4 inches of rain between December and April, and receives almost no rainfall during the rest of the year.
+Muscat typically only sees about 10 cm, or 4 inches of rain between December and April, and receives almost no rainfall during the rest of the year.
 Oman has sandstorms and windstorms in the summer due to high winds and flat terrain.
 The country has very limited access to fresh water and has utilized desalination plants to help combat this problem.

 Oman has prospered over the last decades because of its strategic position on the Arabian Peninsula at the mouth of the Gulf of Oman and because of its progressive approach towards both the economy and politics under the modernizing and progressive leadership of Sultan Qaboos bin Said Al Said.